Admissions, The Process

 A written explanation must accompany the recommendation explaining circumstances and factors considered justifying acceptance of the applicant.

-information below) or download the materials from this website.
-You can also contact Dr. Linda Black, linda email@example.com to request an on campus appointment to meet the CES faculty or tour our Clinic facilities.
+Complete and submit the program application (PDF).
+You can also contact Dr. Jennifer Murdock, firstname.lastname@example.org, to request an on-campus appointment to meet the CES faculty or tour our Clinic facilities.

 A master's degree in counseling or a related area is required.